time4tea/gopro-dashboard-overlay/docs/xml/examples/06-journey-map/README.md

 <kbd>![06-journey-map-2.png](06-journey-map-2.png)</kbd>

+# Colours

+Refer to the [Moving Journey Map docs](../06-moving-journey-map/README.md#colours) for details on setting colours and sizes for the current position, path, and waypoints.

 ## Opacity

 Set the opacity using `opacity`.
 It defaults to 1.0 which is completely opaque.
 0.0 would be completely transparent.